U.S. businesses fear Trump mishandling of China IP, trade probe

 "Companies, I think, are rightly concerned about how this administration will handle any sort of enforcement action or investigation given that we have not seen this administration be particularly nuanced or strategic in its approach," said a technology industry source who asked not to be identified because the issue is still under consideration by the White House ahead of a public announcement.

-The White House had been expected to make an announcement on Friday, but it has been postponed.

 Section 301, a popular trade tool in the 1980s that has been rarely used in the past decade, could lead to the president unilaterally slapping tariffs or other trade limits on China.
-The Section 301 process also can bypass the World Trade Organisation procedures for adjudicating global trade grievances.
-Though widely used worldwide, the WTO process is viewed unfavourably by the Trump administration.
+The Section 301 process also can bypass the World Trade Organization procedures for adjudicating global trade grievances.
+Though widely used worldwide, the WTO process is viewed unfavorably by the Trump administration.

 Trump's willingness to use "obsolete U.S. trade law," could create problems, said Chad Bown, a trade expert at the Peterson Institute for International Economics, a private think tank.
 "While the administration has identified a legitimate policy problem, Trump’s proposed solution may only make matters worse."